Comments

 Hampton Court

-as recorded in the panoramic painting by Leonard Knyff.
-In
+These gardens were recorded in the panoramic painting by Leonard Knyff.

 partnership with George London, Henry Wise is associated with